Olson, A’s romp 12-3, hand Rangers 13th straight road loss

 Oakland’s first six batters reached in the third.
 The A’s hit four doubles in the inning — Elvis Andrus and Mark Canha each singled and walked during the burst.

-Gomes hit a three-run drive off former A’s pitcher Jharel Cotton in the fourth when Oakland batted around again made it 10-2.
+Gomes hit a three-run drive off former A’s pitcher Jharel Cotton in the fourth when Oakland batted around again to make it 10-2.

 The A’s have had one of the lowest batting averages all season and were hitting .232 as a team before getting a season-high 16 hits off six Rangers pitchers.